-The size of the swollen glands is important.
+The size of the swollen glands is essential.

-As a general rule of thumb, a lymph node is significantly enlarged when it is more than one centimeter in length.
+As a general rule of thumb, a lymph node is significantly enlarged when more than one centimeter in length.

 The consistency of swollen lymph nodes

 Swollen lymph glands due to infection are usually soft.
-With lymphoma (cancer of lymphatic tissue), the swollen glands feel rubbery.
+The swollen glands feel rubbery with lymphoma (cancer of lymphatic tissue).

-Hard rocky nodules usually indicate an enlarged lymph node due to a cancerous growth in the area.
+Hard rocky nodules usually indicate an enlarged lymph node due to cancerous growth in the area.

 For example, a rocky nodule in the armpit could indicate that a lesion seen on a chest X-ray is cancerous.